Restaurant Report Card: Tandoor Indian Cuisine

 Janice Moore, Vice President of Marketing, sent the following statement to 10/11 NOW:

-The fast food chain restaurant at 27th and Highway 2 was given four health violations, including one critical, during an inspection October 15, according to an inspection report.
+The fast food chain restaurant at 27th and Highway 2 was given four health violations, including one critical, during an inspection October 15,

 An environmental health specialist noted cheese sauce with a cool temperature had to be tossed, even after being heated up.